mayasaffron/Kaur-Health/testing.md

          views.add_product_to_bag,
          name='add_product_to_bag'),
 ```
-- I was still getting the error, so came to the conclusion that I needed to define the item specifically to check if its a service or product.
-To do this I added a parameter of `product.id` in the add product to bag view, however i would get this error;
+- I was still getting the error, so concluded that I needed to define the item specifically to check if it's a service or product.
+To do this I added a parameter of `product.id` in the add product to bag view, however, I would get this error;
 ![type error](readme-materials/bug_screenshots/bug_2(d).png)

-- Eventually after I had made all of the changes I could think of, to my views and urls, i took a look at the `contexts.py` file. <strong> In hindsight, I should have loooked st this file earlier on in the process, as it was the only other file in the bag app, which handled functions specfic to the bag. </strong>
+- Eventually, after I had made all of the changes I could think of, to my views and URLs, I took a look at the `contexts.py` file. <strong> In hindsight, I should have looked at this file earlier on in the process, as it was the only other file in the bag app, which handled functions specific to the bag. </strong>
 - In the `contexts.py` file;
 I changed the `bag contents` method from
 ```